wibosco/CodingChallenges/README.md

     1. Directed - only allow travel down an edge in a certain direction,
     2. Undirected - edge can be used for travel both ways
 4. Each node has an `indegree` - this is the number of node connecting into that node
-5. Each node has n `outdegree` - this is the number of nodes, this node is connecting to
+5. Each node has an `outdegree` - this is the number of nodes, this node is connecting to
 6. A node can have any number of edges to other nodes
 7. Can contain unconnected nodes
 8. Adjacency list can be used to store the `outdegree` of each node in a graph